 - 2. A Disclosure Management Document (a DMD) is a document prepared by the prosecution, in conjunction with the investigators, which includes an explanation about how the disclosure responsibilities have been managed and an outline of the prosecution's general approach to disclosure in a particular case. - 3.
-The Crown Prosecution Service have made a DMD mandatory in all Crown Court cases prosecuted by Complex Casework Units and Rape and Serious Sexual Offences units.
-The CPS Disclosure Manual regards a DMD as being good practice in any case with a significant volume of unused material. - 4.
-The DMD is a "living document" and should be kept up to date as a case progresses.
-The DMD should be served by the prosecution on the defence and the court prior to the PTPH by being uploaded to the Digital Case System.
-The DMD should invite the defence to identify any additional lines of enquiry that the defence consider reasonable and which have not yet been undertaken.
+The Crown Prosecution Service have made a DMD mandatory in all Crown Court cases. - 4.
+The DMD is a 'living document' and should be kept up to date as a case progresses.
+The DMD should be served by the prosecution on the defence and the court at least seven days prior to the PTPH by being uploaded to the Digital Case System, The Better Case Management Revival Handbook ('the Handbook' 1st edn, Jan 2023) para 11.3.
+The DMD should invite the defence to identify any additional lines of enquiry that the defence consider reasonable and which have not yet been undertaken, the Handbook para 11.4.